Particle Board in Office Furniture: When to Use It (and When to Avoid It)

 Sustainable Office Furniture Solutions

-The U.S. sustainable furniture market pulls in USD 13.39 billion in 2026.
-It climbs to USD 17.31 billion by 2031—5.27% growth each year.
-Particle board applications fit this shift well.
-They use recycled wood fibers.
+The sustainable furniture uses recycled wood fibers.
 Less waste comes out during manufacturing.
 They cost less than solid wood alternatives.
 Companies hit LEED and WELL certification targets.
 Budgets stay intact.

-Chairs drive the biggest revenue share at 39.45% in 2025.
+Chairs drive the biggest revenue share in 2025.
 Office replacement cycles push this number.
-Tables grow fastest though—6.42% CAGR through 2031.
+Tables grow fastest, though.
 Tool-free repair systems make them last longer.
 Modular tops help too.
 Reclaimed wood and FSC-certified materials take 34.60% of 2025 sales.
 Bamboo and renewable grasses grab 6.66% annual growth.
 Bamboo matures in five years.
 It matches steel in strength tests.

 Commercial Adoption and Certification